brillout/goldpage/docs/readme.template.md

 **Easy**

-All you need to get started is to define your page config(s), add the Goldpage middleware to your favorite server framework (Express, Koa, Hapi, ...), and add couple of lines to your `package.json`.
+All you need to get started is to define a page config, add the Goldpage Express/Koa/Hapi middleware to your server, and add couple of lines to your `package.json`.
+That's it.

 And all you need to know to create your first prototype is written in the "Usage - Basics" sections.